 Assets under management

-Assets under management for customers resident in Switzerland grew by CHF 414.5 bn in 2021, assets under management for foreign-domiciled customers by as much as CHF 537.2 bn.
-This resulted in strong growth of 12.1% in total assets under management at Swiss banks, driven mainly by a sharp increase of 14.3% in securities holdings.
-Since the latter make up around 90% of total assets under management, the downward trends in fiduciary liabilities and amounts due to customers excluding sight deposits had no impact on the overall result.
+Assets under management for customers resident in Switzerland were down by CHF 445.3 bn, while assets under management for foreign-domiciled customers dropped by as much as CHF 541.1 bn.
+This translated into a sharp decline of 11.2% in total assets under management at Swiss banks, driven mainly by a marked decrease of 13.9% in securities holdings.
+Since the latter make up around 87% of total assets under management, the downward trends in fiduciary liabilities and amounts due to customers excluding sight deposits had no substantial impact on the overall result.
 The breakdown of custody account holdings by currency did not change relative to the prior year.
 The Swiss franc remained the dominant investment currency with a share of more than 50%.
-Assets under management have grown steadily overall since 2011.
+Assets under management had grown progressively overall since 2012, before dropping back in 2022.

 Assets under management for domestic and foreign customers

-Assets under management at banks in Switzerland grew sharply in 2021, rising by 12.1% to CHF 8,830.3 bn.
-Assets of both domestic and foreign customers rose, driven primarily by a sharp increase in securities holdings in customers’ custody accounts at banks.
+Assets under management at banks in Switzerland fell substantially in 2022 to stand at CHF 7,846.8 bn, down 11.2%, leaving them back where they were in 2019/20.
+Assets of both domestic and foreign customers dropped, mainly as a result of a sharp decrease in securities holdings in customers’ custody accounts at banks.

-Assets under management comprise securities holdings in bank custody accounts (CHF 7,937.8 bn), amounts due to customers excluding sight deposits (CHF 783.7 bn) and fiduciary liabilities (CHF 108.8 bn).
-Securities holdings were around CHF 993.8 bn higher year-on-year, mainly thanks to the highly positive market trends seen in 2021.
-Fiduciary liabilities, meanwhile, were down 10.8%, and amounts due to customers excluding sight deposits were down 3.6%.
-Securities holdings account for the largest share of assets under management by far, so their strong growth outweighed the negative trend in the other components.
+Assets under management comprise securities holdings in bank custody accounts (CHF 6,837.1 bn), amounts due to customers excluding sight deposits (CHF 807.8 bn) and fiduciary liabilities (CHF 202 bn).
+Securities holdings were around CHF 1,100.8 bn lower year-on-year, largely as a result of the negative market performance.
+The Swiss Market Index (SMI) lost around 17% in 2022.
+Fiduciary liabilities, meanwhile, rose by 80.9%, and amounts due to customers excluding sight deposits were up 3.1%.
+Securities holdings account for the largest share of assets under management by far, so their sharp decline outweighed the positive trend in the other components.
+Looking back over the longer term, assets under management at banks in Switzerland have grown substantially overall.
 When the financial and economic crisis broke out in 2008, it caused a slump in assets under management.
 Securities holdings in bank custody accounts suffered particularly heavy losses as share prices plummeted.
-Assets under management have gradually recovered since 2011, rising from CHF 5,245 bn to CHF 8,830.3 bn in 2021.
-The proportion of assets under management attributable to foreign customers fell from 51% in 2011 to 47.4% in 2021.
-There are a number of reasons for this, the first being currency effects.
+Between 2012 and 2021, however, assets under management clawed their way back from CHF 5,795.4 bn to CHF 8,830.3 bn, before dropping to CHF 7,846.8 bn in 2022 as a consequence of the negative market performance.
+The proportion of assets under management attributable to foreign customers fell from 52.3% in 2012 to 46.4% in 2022.
+There are a number of reasons for this, the main one being currency effects.
 Foreign customers hold a much higher proportion of their assets in euros and US dollars than domestic customers, but the percentages shown here are calculated in Swiss francs.
 The firming franc is causing assets held by foreign customers to lose value compared with those of their domestic counterparts.
-Another reason could be the introduction of more stringent requirements for bank customers in terms of tax compliance.
-Foreign customers have repatriated at least some of their assets in order to normalise their tax situation.
-Despite their declining share, foreign customers’ assets under management rose by CHF 537.2 bn or 14.7% over the same period.
-This latest trend could be due to higher share prices and the appreciation of the US dollar versus the Swiss franc.
-Switzerland remained the global leader in cross-border wealth management for private customers in 2021.
-Assets under management rose 10.9% year-on-year, to CHF 2,395.3 bn.
+Despite their declining share, foreign customers’ assets under management rose by CHF 612.1 bn or 20.2% in absolute terms over the same period.
+Switzerland was still the world leader in cross-border wealth management for private clients in 2022, with holdings of CHF 2,249.3 bn, a decrease of 6.1% year-on-year.

 Securities holdings account for the largest share of assets under management.
-The easing of COVID-19 measures and the central banks’ expansionary monetary policies pushed market prices higher in many parts of the world. resulting in a sharp increase of 14.3% in securities holdings.
+Geopolitical uncertainty and a more restrictive monetary policy on the part of central banks in response to higher inflation led to falling share prices in many parts of the world.
+This prompted a sharp drop of 13.9% in securities holdings.

 Custody account holdings by currency

-The breakdown of custody account holdings by currency was stable relative to 2020, with more than half denominated in Swiss francs at the end of 2021.
-A quarter were in US dollars, the remaining quarter in euros and other currencies.
+The breakdown of custody account holdings by currency was stable relative to 2021, with more than half denominated in Swiss francs at the end of 2022.
+A quarter were in US dollars, with the remainder, just under a quarter, in euros and other currencies.

-The proportion of holdings denominated in Swiss francs rose slightly from 52.5% to 53% in 2021, with the franc therefore remaining the leading investment currency in Switzerland.
-Only minimal changes were observed in the other currencies.
-The proportion held in US dollars, for example, fell by 0.3 of a percentage point year-on-year, while the proportion held in euros increased by 0.8 of a percentage point.
-Domestic custody account holders are responsible for around two thirds of holdings in Swiss francs but just one third of holdings in US dollars and euros, with foreign customers making up the remaining two thirds.
+The proportion of holdings denominated in Swiss francs crept up from 53.0% to 53.2% in 2022, with the franc therefore remaining the leading investment currency in Switzerland.
+Only minor changes were observed in the other currencies.
+The proportion held in US dollars, for example, rose by 0.4 of a percent-age point year-on-year, while the proportion held in euros decreased by 0.5 of a percentage point.
+Domestic custody account holders were responsible for around two thirds of holdings in Swiss francs but just one third of holdings in US dollars and euros, with foreign customers making up the remaining two thirds.

-Following a sharp rise in 2021, assets under management were down 4.4% in the first five months of 2022 due to a 5.5% drop in securities holdings, which was mainly caused by the negative trend on the stock markets.
+Following a sharp fall in 2022, assets under management rebounded by 5.5% in the first months of 2023 thanks to 5.3% growth in securities holdings, which was mainly prompted by the positive trend on the stock markets.